marazmlab/practice-react-styling/README.md

 #  React Component Styling Practice

-This repository is dedicated to practicing and mastering various styling methods for React components.
+This repository is dedicated to practicing and mastering Styled Components in React.

 **Main features**:
 - Learn and implement Styled Components